If you like sweeping vista views and enjoy a healthy dose of history you will find plenty of things to do in Kotor.

-So grab your explorer’s hat and start planing your Kotor travel adventure ASAP!
+So grab your explorer’s hat and start planning your Kotor travel adventure ASAP!

 Explore the Old Town

 Kotor’s old town is a historic delight, day and night.

 The first mention of Kotor dates all the way back to a Roman outpost built in 200 B.C.
 Centuries passed since then and various armies and empires occupied Kotor, coveting its position as an important port positioned on the bay.

 The occupiers brought along different architectural styles from across Europe, as occupying armies tend to do.
 Predominant were the Ottomans and Venetians, and the impact of their time in Kotor shows in various buildings and structures around the Old Town and the bay.

 Much has changed in two thousand years, but we’re pretty certain that the views from Kotor’s walls and fortifications are just as magnificent now as they were back when Julius Caesar was plotting domination of the known world.

-These days Kotor’s primary source income is from tourism.
+These days Kotor’s primary source of income is tourism.
 Kotor’s port plays host to a new cruise ship each day.
 While the small town tends to get crowded during high season, early mornings are generally relaxed and far less populated.
 You can wander the crooked cobblestones unobstructed by cruise ship day-trippers, tour groups, tourists and touts.

-For an deeper understanding of all things Kotor you can arrange an informative walking tour with Sandra Vuckovic of M Tours.
+For a deeper understanding of all things Kotor you can arrange an informative walking tour with Sandra Vuckovic of M Tours.
 Sandra was our guide around Kotor Bay for a day and we can vouch that she’s awesome, and eager to provide all sorts of historical information and trivia.
 If you are looking for things to do in Kotor her tours are a very good item to add to your list.